Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 ![image](https://github.com/Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/assets/90132896/08d3a82d-20df-4e28-b008-91bb2248a49c)

 These folders should hold pre-converted files from remix ingestion.
-The files must be labeled at the end of the filename with `_diffuse`, `_height`, or `_normals` before ingestion.
+The files must be labeled at the end of the filename with `_diffuse`, `_height`, `roughness`, `_normals` or `_metallic` before ingestion.
 Although they don't need to have material IDs, they can be named anything.
 For example, ingesting `jimhadafish_normals.png` will work.

+NEW - Will dynamically apply what maps are available to it per material.
+If a folder has only a diffuse, roughness, and mettalic map it will apply only those maps to the material.

 It will auto set height map displacement to 0.01